 Keeping Good Records

-Maintaining business records in good order has several compelling advantages, it:
+Maintaining business records in good order has several compelling advantages:

-- Allows the business owner to manage using data, making for better quality decisions
+Allows the business owner to manage user data, causing better quality decisions